On some aspects of local thermodynamical formalism: Discussion on local entropy

+{\red Although neutralized entropy $\cE_\mu(x)$ uses similar components as translocal entropy $h_\aa(x)$, they are hard to compare because the former depends on the measure $\mu$ and the latter on the parameter $\aa$.}

 {\bf Acknowledgments} The first author was partially supported by the inner \L\'od\'z University Grant 11/IDUB/DOS/2021.
-This research was finalized during the visit of the second author to the Jagiellonian University funded by the program Excellence Initiative – Research University at the Jagiellonian University in Krak\'ow.
+This research was finalized during the visit of the second author to the Jagiellonian University funded by the program Excellence Initiative – Research University at the Jagiellonian University in Krak\'ow. {\red Both authors are very grateful for the careful reading and the many due corrections by the anonymous referees.}